Research-Driven Development

 Intent Classification

-Across 11 therapeutic categories with zero crisis-to-non-crisis misclassifications
+Across 11 therapeutic categories, with zero crisis-to-non-crisis misclassifications on the test set.

 Active Research